book club 2023 banner

 Your own choice of Nature Poetry

 For the last book club session of the year participants are invited to choose and present their personal favourites—individual poems or collections.
 Previous book club poetry sessions followed that pattern, often with surprising gems from Australia and other countries, introduced and (re)discovered, and inspiring everyone present.
 The choices are wide and may range from well know classic Australian poems to more contemporary selections, may focus on an individual flora or fauna species, the bush in general, or the life and experiences of individuals.
-Past end of year book club sessions enjoyed poetry by Les Murray, Judith Wright, Oodgeroo Noonuccal, Johann Wolfgang von Goethe, to name just a few.
+Past end of year book club sessions enjoyed poetry by Les Murray, Judith Wright, Oodgeroo Noonuccal, Ali Cobby Eckermann and William Wordsworth, to name just a few.

 CWCN Book Club Program 2023